The Volume Weighted Average Price (VWAP) is a powerful technical indicator intraday traders use to make informed decisions.

 How Much Is TradingView?

-TradingView offers a variety of plans to cater to the needs of different traders, including a 30-day free trial.
-Whether you're just starting out or an experienced trader, there's a plan designed for you: When you use my link, you will also get $30 toward your subscription.
+TradingView offers a variety of plans to cater to the needs of different traders, and usually a 30-day free trial for new users.
+Whether you’re just starting out or an experienced trader, there’s a plan designed for you: When you use my link, you will also get a discount on your subscription.

 TradingView provides a free plan with basic functionalities, which costs $0 forever.
 No credit card is needed to use this plan.